 Flanesford Priory, Medieval priory in Goodrich, England

-The priory was founded by Sir Richard Talbot in 1346 as a house for Augustinian canons and remained active until its dissolution in 1537.
+The site was founded in 1346 by Sir Richard Talbot as a house for Augustinian canons and operated until its dissolution in 1537.
+The 16th-century closure ended monastic life here.

 The refectory building stands as a testament to medieval religious architecture, representing the significance of monastic establishments in medieval England.

-The priory now functions as self-catering holiday accommodation, with apartments that can accommodate groups ranging from 2 to 10 people.
+The priory now serves as self-catering holiday accommodation with apartments ranging from 2 to 10 guests.
+A café on the grounds offers food and refreshments for visitors.

 The Hen & Dot Café, located within the priory grounds, serves local produce and homemade dishes from Friday through Sunday without reservations.